-'''

 Status XcmsQueryBlue(ccc, target_format, color_return);

-'''

-color return Returns the color specification in the specified target format for full-intensity blue while red and green are zero.
+color_return Returns the color specification in the specified target format for (Cs.
 The white point associated with the returned color specification is the Screen White Point.
-The value returned in the pixel member is undefined.
+The value returned in the pixel member is un-